timboudreau/shutesburybroadband/broadbandFaq.md

 Any number is speculative at this point, but we believe it will be in the $50/$75 month range for both basic internet *and* phone service.
 For most people, that will be less than they are paying now.

 **Will My Taxes Go Up?**
-While we cannot at this time specify exact numbers, the expectation is that it will go up by less than $300 per household per year or $25/month, as a result of issuing a bond similar to the one Leverett did.
+While we cannot at this time specify exact numbers, the expectation is that it will go up by less than $300 per household per year or $25/month, as a result of issuing a bond similar to the one Leverett did (it should be noted that Leverett's model simply paid for the network out of tax dollars, rather than having the town lend money to be paid back out of subscriber fees, as we are proposing for Shutesbury).

 If all homes are connected (as opposed to "fiber to the curb") then property tax rates should be unaffected.
 The value of your home, if you sell it, goes up.
 But the value of your home *relative to the value of your neighbors' homes* does not change (theirs go up by the same percentage), and the difference between valuations is what drives changes in property tax amounts for individual properties.